bbauska/web-start/README.md

 -   }

--   -   \@keyframes grow defines a CSS animation called grow, which goes from one style to another style.
+-   -   &commat;keyframes grow defines a CSS animation called grow, which goes from one style to another style.

     -   The animation-name property is used to link the grow animation